 The preferred minimum English language test scores for admission to the Fairbanks School of Public Health are:

-The English Language test requirement may be waived if an applicant has earned a bachelor’s degree or higher from the U.S. or other English-speaking country.
-For more information, visit (http://iapply.iupui.edu/english-speaking-countries/).
+The English language test requirement may be waived if an applicant has earned a bachelor’s degree or higher from the U.S. or other English-speaking country.

-We will let you know by e-mail once we receive your application.
-If you have questions about the application process, contact student services (317) 274-2000.
-If you have questions about the PhD Biostatistics Program, contact Shawne Mathis, firstname.lastname@example.org.
+We'll notify you by email once your application has been received.
+If you have questions about the application process or about the PhD in Biostatistics program, contact Shawne Mathis at email@example.com.